opendaylight/docs/docs/user-guide/service-function-chaining.rst

 Overview
 ^^^^^^^^

-In this tutorial, 2 different encapsulations will be shown: MPLS and NSH.
+The VXLAN-GPE NSH encapsulations are shown in this tutorial.

 The following Network Topology diagram is a logical view of the SFFs and SFs involved in creating the Service Chains.

 .. figure:: ./images/sfc/sfcofrenderer_nwtopo.png